 It’s All About the Timing…Isn’t It?

-I’ve taken surveys like this, and I’m always surprised at the lack of communication about how long the survey was going to take in the first place.
-I’ve also had the unfortunate experience of starting a survey that I was told was likely to take a long time (up to 45 minutes), but the survey ended up being far longer than the expected time listed (and this when I had such time to spare!).
+I’ve taken surveys like this, and I’m always surprised at the lack of communication about how long the survey would take in the first place.
+I’ve also had the unfortunate experience of starting a survey that I was told was likely to take a long time (up to 45 minutes), but the survey ended up being far longer than the expected time listed (and this was when I had much time to spare!).
 These occasions have left me wondering, “Was I just slow?
-Did I trigger every possible logic option and end up taking the entire realm of possible questions?
+Did I trigger every possible logic option and take the entire realm of possible questions?
 Did they actually time the survey?”

-Yes, it will likely take longer to reach the response quota, but I propose that they are likely to be higher quality responses in the long-run, because people who really wanted to provide the feedback will be the ones taking the time to respond.
+Yes, it will likely take longer to reach the response quota, but I propose that they are likely to be higher quality responses in the long run because people who really wanted to provide the feedback will take the time to respond.